Air Force Junior ROTC I, 2, 3, 4

-AFJROTC 2 This full-year, 1 credit course builds upon the skills and knowledge taught in AFJROTC 1.
+AFJROTC 2—This full-year, 1 credit course builds upon the skills and knowledge taught in AFJROTC 1.
 Student leadership topics include individual and group behaviors, communication skills, and leadership principles; additionally, students are afforded the opportunity to hold positions of greater responsibility in the planning and execution of cadet corps projects.
-This course also includes a study of the aircraft flight, basic aerodynamics, aviation weather, navigation, and the effects of flight on the human body.
+This course also includes a study of the basics of aircraft flight, and aviation weather.

-AFJROTC 3 (Semester 1) Leadership education includes leadership concepts, ethics for the cadet corps and life, management techniques, and stress management.
+AFJROTC 3—This full-year course provides an overview of the US government, other systems of government, and space exploration.
+Leadership education includes leadership concepts, ethics for the cadet corps and life, management techniques, and stress management.
 Students continue their study of health, wellness, and physical fitness.
 Students are the leaders in the planning and execution of cadet corps activities and projects.
-This course provides an overview of the US government, other systems of government, and space exploration.

-- Useful characteristics for this class include leadership, respect, and the ability to function within a teamwork environment.
+- Prerequisites: Useful characteristics for this class include leadership, respect, and the ability to function within a team.

 Post Graduate Opportunities